 Blockchain has revolutionised how information is stored and transferred.
-It is known to be a breakthrough innovation of the 21st century and will soon be555 part of everyday internet applications which we use.
+It is known to be a breakthrough innovation of the 21st century and will soon be part of everyday internet applications which we use.
 But the workings of Blockchain are alien to most because of its complexity.
 In this article, let’s decode how a blockchain works and the different layers in blockchain in the simplest possible way.

 Put simply, blockchain is a distributed ledger that stores transaction records.
 For example, Bitcoin is powered by the Bitcoin blockchain and every transaction where there is sending and receiving of Bitcoins is recorded on the blockchain.
 It is an efficient alternative to conventional record-keeping and verification because of its transparency.
 Meaning, every transaction on a public blockchain can be viewed by anyone.